yassinecc/advent-of-code/README.md

 # advent-of-code

-Advent of Code solutions using NodeJS
+Advent of Code solutions using different languages

 ## Puzzle setup

-For the 2018 edition, I have made a script that sets up each puzzle code struture and downloads the input, you will need your AdventOfCode session cookie in a `sessionId` file at the level of the `package.json` file
+I have made a script that sets up each puzzle code structure and downloads the input, you will need your AdventOfCode session cookie in a `sessionId` file at the root repo level